benbega/PiBART/README.md

 The project outlined below is a fully custom model train, based off of the BART system.
 It was built to showcase skills in multiple facets of electrical engineering, as well as to be a homage to the legendary train.

+A brief example of the train running can be seen [here](https://youtu.be/NTuRKBK8t7I)

 ## System Breakdown
 At a high level, this project can be broken down into the following four major subsystems: